ubco-cmps/data301_course/notes/week03/week03_summary.md

 <label><input type="checkbox" id="week03_task2" class="box"> Attend the [Classes](classes.md) this week </input></label>

-This week we will be doing course introductions, I will also be showing you how to navigate the course website, and how the course is set up, how to use GitHub, and the Terminal.

 <label><input type="checkbox" id="week03_task3" class="box"> Attend the first **[lab](./lab3/README.md)** this week</input></label>

 ```{tip}